tjacobs/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Color transform

 I convert the image to HLS space and threshold the S channel.
-I Sobel gradient kernel size 3 x and y and direction and magnitude.

 ![](./output_images/02_threshold.png)

-I stack them to see the individual contributions, then combine the result.
+Then I take Sobel gradients, with kernel size 3, on x and y, and calculate direction and magnitude.
+I stacked them to see the individual contributions, then combined the result.

 ![](./output_images/03_pixels.png)